Financially speaking, what moves might you want to make?

 Provided by Reeve Conover

-Reeve Conover may be reached at 843-800-8190 or email@example.com.
+Reeve Conover can be reached at 843-800-8190 or at email@example.com

 This material was prepared by MarketingPro, Inc., and does not necessarily represent the views of the presenting party, nor their affiliates.
 This information has been derived from sources believed to be accurate.
 Please note – investing involves risk, and past performance is no guarantee of future results.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If assistance is needed, the reader is advised to engage the services of a competent professional.
 This information should not be construed as investment, tax or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service, and should not be relied upon as such.
 All indices are unmanaged and are not illustrative of any particular investment.

 1 – cnbc.com/2017/07/05/three-retirement-savings-strategies-to-use-if-you-plan-to-retire-early.html [7/5/17]

 2 – forbes.com/sites/greatspeculations/2017/08/28/the-basics-of-taking-hardship-distributions-from-self-directed-iras/ [8/28/17]